anees028/jwt_practice/README.md

 ## 8. Protecting Routes for authentication users
 For this protection of routes.
 We added a **authMiddleware.js** middleware file and made a method for varification of existed token with Secret key.
 And then it will move to the given url after verification.

+## 9. Logout users (By removing cookie)
+For logout, we have to remove or replace the cookies by making new get request method.